the-wildwood-valley/nim-game/README.md

 LLM is the new machine, prompts are new programs.
 The moral laws in prompts will enforced in real life.

-Prompts are totally new media with moral properties, it is different from scripts or novels which are only be enjoyed by viewing or reading, and it is so powerful a program we need rethink.
+Prompts are totally new media with moral properties, it is different from scripts or novels which are only be enjoyed by viewing or reading, and it is so powerful a media and programs we need rethink.

 Working in progress.